woxiangquca/secret_material/Issue/arts.md

 1.1 **art school**
 1.2 **keep us**

-    2 neg: the benefit of funding2: cultural
-2.1 **museum**
-no fund -> individual buyer may collect as personal collection -> some artcraft such as calligraphy and painting from the ancient is at a premium -> gain unjustified profit and
+    2 neg: the benefit of funding2: keep society stable 2.1 **museum** no fund -> individual buyer may collect as personal collection -> some artcraft such as calligraphy and painting from the ancient is at a premium -> gain unjustified profit and
-2.2 **absorb aboard arts**
+2.2 **art school**

     3 neg: art is not to blame for the poor